 DEVS 506 Cezeta_ series production

 Voted as Scooter of the Year on launch.
 A first-series of 60 bikes were manufactured 2018-2020.
 We're currently looking for a new parter to continue development of another series of this beautiful Czech scooter.
 See www.cezeta.com for more details.

 Authors:Neil Eamonn Smith, Martin Parak, Vít Přecechtěl, Libor Vaňous, Matěj Oliva, Roman Travnicek, Lada Prasil, Ctirad Fertr, TUV Prague, CVUT Dejvice, Crowdberry CZCB1 investors

 Project to develop, manufacture and homologate a new upgrade of the Cezeta scooter.
 The frame, body and brakes to the electronics and instruments were made locally in the Czech Republic for this rebirth.
 The monocoque frame was redesigned for easier future upgrading.
-It pioneered some novel technology to select modes and recuperate with the throttle.
+It was carefully tuned to be one of the world's fastest scooters.

 Authors:Neil Eamonn Smith, Michal Šusta, Ctirad Feřtr, Jan Koblížek, Lukaš Snopek, Keith Johnstone

 Limited series of 50.
 Project to develop and manufacture a range of high-power on-road and off-road electric bicycles based on Taiwanese manufacturing and own-production electronics.